minttusofia/memento-no-more/README.md

 **HumanEval**: To evaluate a model on HumanEval, run `benchmarking/humaneval/run_humaneval.py` in an interactive VSCode session.

+## 4. Trained models

+Our trained models can be accessed from HuggingFace: https://huggingface.co/collections/yagao403/momento-no-more-683c4a7132ade965b6ce04bb.

 ## Citation

 If you found this implementation useful, please cite our work as